mcosovic/FactorGraph.jl/README.md

 <a href="https://mcosovic.github.io/FactorGraph.jl/stable/"><img align="left" width="320" src="/docs/src/assets/logo2.svg" /></a>

 FactorGraph is an open-source, easy-to-use simulation tool/solver for researchers and educators provided as a Julia package, with source code released under MIT License.
-The FactorGraph package provides the set of different functions to perform inference over the factor graph in a static or dynamic framework using the linear Gaussian belief propagation (GBP) algorithm.
-The linear GBP model requires the set of linear equations and provides the minimum mean squared error (MMSE) estimate of the state variables.
+The FactorGraph package provides the set of different functions to perform inference over the factor graph with continuous or discrete random variables using the belief propagation (BP) algorithm, also known as the sum-product algorithm.

 We have tested and verified simulation tool using different scenarios to the best of our ability.
 As a user of this simulation tool, you can help us to improve future versions, we highly appreciate your feedback about any errors, inaccuracies, and bugs.
 For more information, please visit [documentation][documentation] site.